2026 Shuttles

 Ride Description:

 The Cap to Tahoe shuttle is a new shuttle that accesses roughly 31 miles of single track from the Tahoe Meadows on Highway 431 to Carson City.
-This Shuttle is available 8:30am Friday, Saturday and Sunday.
-Reservations required.
+This Shuttle is available 9:00am even day of the month on weekends to match the even day only TRT section.
+(Ie Sat 20th) Reservations required.

 ADDITIONAL INFORMATION:

-- Cap to Tahoe shuttles run once a day Fri, Sat, Sunday from The Bike Smith in Carson City.
+- Cap to Tahoe shuttles run even weekend days only departing from The Bike Smith in Carson City.

 - Shuttle availability is subject to change based on interest in the route.